 - Utilizing travel time data from the National Performance Management Research Data Set (NPMRDS), calculate the 95th percentile and the 50th percentile highest truck travel time for every reporting segment of the Interstate system for each of the following five time periods from January 1st through December 31st of a given year:

 - a.
 6 a.m.
 10 a.m.
 (Monday through Friday)

 - b.
 10 a.m.
 4 p.m.
 (Monday through Friday)

 - c.
 4 p.m.
 8 p.m.
 (Monday through Friday)

 - d.
 6 a.m.
 8 p.m.
 (Saturday and Sunday)

-- e.
+e.
 8 p.m.
 6 a.m.
 (Monday through Sunday)

-- 2. Compute the reporting segment truck travel time reliability (TTTR) for each of the five time periods by the following formula:
+- 2. For each time period, compute the truck travel time reliability (TTTR) for each reporting segment by the following formula:

-$TTTR = \frac{95 \text{th Percentile Travel Time of Reporting Segment}}{50 \text{th Percentile Travel Time of Reporting Segment}}$
+$TTTR = \frac{95th Percentile Travel Time of Reporting Segment}{50th Percentile Travel Time of Reporting Segment}$